pydata/xarray/xarray/datatree_/docs/source/installation.rst

     $ python -m pip install -e .

-You will need xarray and `anytree <https://github.com/c0fec0de/anytree>`_ as dependencies, with netcdf4, zarr, and h5netcdf as optional dependencies to allow file I/O.
+You will just need xarray as a required dependency, with netcdf4, zarr, and h5netcdf as optional dependencies to allow file I/O.

 .. note::